Gum Disease Treatment Summerfield

 Scaling & Root Planing

-When gum disease has become advanced to the point where deep, bacteria-filled pockets form between the teeth and gums, scaling and root planing are recommended.
+When gum disease has advanced to the point where deep, bacteria-filled pockets form between the teeth and gums, scaling and root planing are recommended.
 Scaling is the process of removing plaque, bacterial toxins, and tartar from the teeth as well as their roots.
-After that, root planing is used to smooth out all the rough areas on the roots’ surfaces.
+After that, root planing is used to smooth out all the rough areas on the root surfaces.
 (This is because bacteria can reattach themselves more easily to rough spots.)

-Antibiotic Therapy
+Antibiotic Treatment

 Following scaling and root planing, we can continue to fight the presence of bacteria in your mouth with antibiotics.
 There are a few different kinds of medication we might use.
 For example, Arestin is made of thousands of microspheres that are placed in periodontal pockets that gradually release bacteria-fighting medication over time.
 CariFree products also contain antimicrobial agents that can help keep infections under control.
 Under specific circumstances, we might prescribe systemic antibiotics.